skywalkerluc/algorithms-explained/README.md

 :point_up: *These are resources I can recommend to every programmer regardless of their skill level or tech stack*

 The main idea here is:
-- Given a specific challenge, feel free to contribute adding a way to resolve the challenge (using any language you want) and a .md file explaining your approach and maybe time and space complexity.
+- Given a specific challenge, feel free to contribute adding a way to resolve the problem (using any language you want) and a .md file explaining your approach and maybe time and space complexity.

 - Don't feel pressured to add any time and space complexity, just sharing how you came up with the idea is enough.